lenacgs/spc-1/README.md

 connect localhost:8080
 ```

-Put Worker with ID 1 and Status 2:
+Put Worker with ID 1 and Location 2:

 ```shell
 put 1 2